scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

     \Gamma_{\alpha,\beta}(r) = H_{\alpha,\beta}(r) - C_{\alpha,\beta}(r)

-Equation :ref:`PRISMeq`, as written, has one unspecified degree of freedom for each site-type pair therefore mathematical relationships must be supplied in order to solve it.
+Equation :ref:`PRISMeq`, as written, has one unspecified degree of freedom for each site-type pair, therefore additional mathematical relationships must be supplied in order to obtain a solution.
 These relationships are called closures and are derived in various ways from fundamental liquid-state theory.
 Closures are also how the chemistry of a system is specified *via* pairwise interaction potentials :math:`U_{\alpha,\beta}(r)`.
-An example closure is the Percus-Yevick closure shown below
+For example, one widely-used closure is the Percus-Yevick closure shown below

 .. math::
     :label: percusyevick